 It is important you continue seeing your doctor for regular and ongoing health issues.

 Many doctors are now offering telehealth consulting.
 This allows you to see and talk to your doctor without having to go into a clinic.
 It may not be suitable for all appointment types and you don’t have to use telehealth if you don’t want to.
 Call your clinic directly for more information.

 Flu vaccinations are strongly recommended for older people and are free for people aged over 65.
-Over-65s will receive a special vaccine which is be available from mid-April.
+Over-65s will receive a special vaccine.
 It’s encouraged to get your vaccination as soon as possible this year.
-Call your doctor to find out more.
+If you haven’t already received yours, call your doctor to find out more.

 Dentists have postponed regular checkups and cleaning, due to the risk of spreading the virus through aerosols.
 Emergency dental appointments are still available.
 Call your clinic for more information.